lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 itself, specific modules within them, or even specific functions.

-For example, in the [DCM](github.com/vmware/declarative-cluster-management) project, our hypothesis was that rather than having developers hand-craft fragile heuristics for cluster management problems, a compiler could synthesize the required implementation from an SQL specification.
+For example, in the [DCM](github.com/vmware/declarative-cluster-management) project, we hypothesized that rather than having developers hand-craft fragile heuristics for cluster management problems, a compiler could synthesize the required implementation from an SQL specification.
 Doing so would make it easier to build cluster managers and schedulers that perform well, are flexible, and compute high-quality decisions.